Where this stood in April, and where it stands now

 Persian Gulf avoidance: vessels that previously loaded or discharged in Gulf ports are now diverting to alternative destinations.
 Saudi Arabia and Singapore have emerged as key diversion hubs.

 Extended Red Sea uncertainty: the Houthi crisis in the Red Sea had already pushed most container traffic to the Cape of Good Hope route since late 2023.
 The Hormuz crisis has eliminated any remaining prospect of Red Sea services normalizing in 2026.
-Industry analysts now estimate at least six more months before carriers will even consider Suez resumption — and that assumes the Iran conflict ends immediately.
+Industry analysts in April estimated at least six more months before carriers would even consider Suez resumption, on the assumption that the Iran conflict ended immediately.
+It did not, and the Red Sea has since deteriorated rather than recovered — see the current-state section above.

 Indian Ocean restructuring: cargo flows are shifting east into new routing structures across the Indian Ocean and Asia, creating congestion at ports that weren't designed for this volume.